Survivorship: Eye Health After Cancer

 - Radiation to an area that includes the eyes or total body irradiation.

-- The chemotherapy medicines tamoxifen, anastrozole, and high dose busulfan can cause cataracts.
+- The anti-cancer medicines tamoxifen, anastrozole, and high-dose busulfan can cause cataracts.

 - Long-term use of corticosteroids, typically for more than a year, can also cause cataracts.
 These medications include dexamethasone, Solumedrol, and prednisone.

 - The medications tisotumab vedotin-tftv (Tivdak™), trametinib (Mekinist®), erdafitinib (Balversa™), high-dose cytarabine, and denileukin diftitox.